 Q. What do the books and records and internal control provisions prohibit?

-A. The FCPA is a statute much broader than its name implies.
-The corporate payments discovered in the mid-1970’s were often recorded in separate books and records or otherwise misrecorded.
-Thus, Congress – at the SEC’s urging – included books and records and internal control provisions in the FCPA.
+A. The FCPA has always been a law much broader than its name suggests.
+The foreign corporate payments discovered in the mid-1970’s were often recorded in separate books and records or otherwise misrecorded.
+Thus, at the SEC’s urging, Congress included books and records and internal control provisions in the FCPA.

 The books and records provision requires that “issuers” “make and keep books, records, and accounts, which, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the issuer.”